developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Power Configuration - Heater Select

-This Managed Configuration allows an Administrator using an EMM to specify the Heater to be affected by a specified Heater Action and should be specified if and only if the Managed Configuration **Power Configuration - Heater Action** is specified.
+This Managed Configuration allows an Administrator using an EMM to specify the Heater to be affected by a specified Heater Action and should be specified only if the Managed Configuration **Power Configuration - Heater Action** is specified.

 The value of this Managed Configuration specifies one of the following Heater values: